 - Make a nice lettuce salad, add your protein source, and top it with your favorite sugar-free salad dressing

-- Make sure that the salad dressing does not contain any more than 1-2 carbs per serving
+- Make sure that the salad dressing does not contain more than one to two carbs per serving

 - Keep your salad light.
 Loading unnecessary vegetables can prove harmful

 - Try to use lettuce, cucumber, broccoli, and celery as much as possible

 Enjoy your dinner with your favorite protein source along with a bowl of salad.